 If you have any questions about what to pack or what to look for when purchasing cycling clothing or supplies, please contact us at email@example.com

 Camp Benefits include:

 Velofix will be the official ride support for the BWR Survival Camp helping with mid- ride mishaps.

 Velofix will be present for the 3-day camp to aid with any support needs in the morning and evenings (any simple checks, adjustments, etc. will be offered at no additional cost.

-Any higher level mechanical fixes will be charged service/parts with a BWR Camp discount of 30%.
+Any higher level mechanical fixes will be charged service/parts with a BWR Camp discount.

-Other Benefits include generous discounts on the following services:
+Other Benefits include discounted rates on the following services: